DominicFrei/crypto-news-website/README.md

 * [Download and install the .NET framework](https://dotnet.microsoft.com/en-us/download).
   For this tutorial I am using .NET 7.0.102 for Windows but any .NET 6.0 or higher should do.
 * [Download and install Visual Studio](https://visualstudio.microsoft.com/downloads/).
-  I am using the 2022 Community edition, version 17.4.4 here but any 2019 or 2022 edition will be ok.
+  I am using the 2022 Community edition, version 17.4.4, but any 2019 or 2022 edition will be ok.
   Make sure to install the `Azure development` workload as we will be deploying with this later.
   If you already have an installed version of Visual Studio, go into the Installer and click `modify` to find it.
 * [Sign up for a free Microsoft Azure account](https://azure.microsoft.com/en-us/free/).